- Explain how the four moves are used to evaluate information

 The first move is the simplest.
 STOP reminds you of two things.

 First, when you first hit a page and start to read it — STOP.
 Ask yourself whether you know and trust the website or source of the information.
-If you don’t, use the other moves to get a sense of what you’re looking at.
-Don’t use it in your paper (and don’t share it on social media!) until you know what it is.
+If you do not, use the other moves to get a sense of what you are reading.
+Do not use the sources in your paper or share it on social media until you know what it is and where it came from.

 Second, after you begin the process and use the moves it can be too easy to go down a rabbit hole, chasing after more and more obscure facts or getting lost in a “click cycle.”
 If you feel yourself getting overwhelmed in your fact-checking efforts, STOP and take a second to remind yourself what your goal is.
 Adjust your strategy if it isn’t working.
 Make sure you approach the problem at the right amount of depth for your purpose.